cori-o/uwsgi-fastcgi/README.md

 - The -d flag runs the containers in the background
 - The --build flag rebuilds the containers if changes are made

-#### 3. edit ./rag/.env
-We need to set the ip_addr value in the ./rag/.env file according to our development environment in order to connect to the Milvus container

 ### RAG Milvus Setting
 #### 1. Set collection
 Enter the milvus-manager container and modify set_collection.py if needed: